 Get Down with Queens’ Jazz Scene

-Moving to Queens?
+Thinking about living in Queens?
 Extra Space Storage has self storage facilities throughout the New York City metro, so we can help with your transition.
-Find cheap Queens storage near you!
+Find a storage unit near you!